Tuesday, September 28, 2010

 Hey everybody.

-Urban Reviews Yahoo Group today.
+I just wanted to give my opinion on various topics brought up in the Urban Reviews Yahoo Group today.
 Remember, these are only my opinions.
 No one should take offense to anything that I'm about to say as this is not targeted towards any particular individuals.
 Also, by no means do I think that I know everything when it comes to these topics.
 These are only my observations and thoughts on the subjects at hand.

 ----------------------------